- UNSW

 Related links

-S5 SpeakEasy Ep 1: The standard of human dignity with Louise Chappell and Rosemary Kayess
+SpeakEasy S5 Ep1: The standard of human dignity with Louise Chappell and Rosemary Kayess, opens in a new window

 Carla and Annie are kicking off season 5 with a ‘deep dive’ into human rights – What are they?
 Where do they come from?
 Who gets them?
 And how can they help us to think about issues of health and rights more broadly?
 With two stellar guests (Louise Chappell and Rosemary Kayess) who are genuine legends and experts in the field, we are in good hands to have a cracker first show that is guaranteed to make ya think!